-- (1) In order to manage risks associated with the execution of business, persons with approval authority and decision-making procedures are set out in the "Authority Rules," etc., of the Company and its subsidiaries, whereby risk management is conducted. - (2) Departments responsible for promoting risk management activities are in place, while policies and systems for risk management at the Company and its subsidiaries are set out under the "Risk Management Regulations," whereby risk management activities are carried out. - (3) The Risk Management Panel (hereinafter referred to as "RMP") is in place as a body responsible for coordinating risk management activities, while carrying out deliberation, guidance for improvement and support.
+- (1) Authority, responsibilities and procedures are set out in the "Authority Rules," etc., of the Company and its subsidiaries, whereby risk management is conducted. - (2) Departments responsible for promoting risk management activities are in place, while policies and systems for risk management at the Company and its subsidiaries are set out under the "Risk Management Regulations," whereby risk management activities are carried out. - (3) The Risk Management Panel (hereinafter referred to as "RMP") is in place as a body responsible for coordinating risk management activities, while carrying out deliberation, guidance for improvement and support.
 The RMP is chaired by the President, Representative Executive Officer, and made up of all Executive Officers.
 In addition to quarterly meetings, meetings are held as required.
-A total of seven (7) meetings were held in the fiscal year 2017 under review.
+A total of seven meetings were held in the fiscal year 2018 under review.

-- 5. Systems to Ensure the Efficient Execution of Duties by Executive Officers of the Company and by Directors of Its Subsidiaries - (1) The administrative authority of Executive Officers of the Company and Directors of its subsidiaries in the execution of operations is clarified. - (2) Develop, maintain and operate systems to enable efficient execution of duties by the Company's Executive Officers and Directors of its subsidiaries through the formulation and execution of management plans based on basic management policies. - (1) The Board of Directors of the Company entrusts the authority and responsibility for the execution of business to Executive Officers, and ensure the efficient execution of duties by Executive Officers by supervising the execution of duties by Executive Officers. - (2) The administrative authority of Executive Officers of the Company and Directors of its subsidiaries is set out in the "Regulations on the Division of Duties" of the Company and its subsidiaries. - (3) The Board of Directors of the Company formulates basic management policies, reflects the basic policies in the annual management plans of the Company and its subsidiaries, and executes its duties. - (4) Executive Officers of the Company review the annual consolidated management plans on a quarterly basis in the Management Planning Committee. - (5) The Management Meeting made up of all Executive Officers is in place as a meeting structure for deliberation necessary for facilitating prompt decision making by the President, Representative Executive Officer.
+- 5. Systems to Ensure the Efficient Execution of Duties by Executive Officers of the Company and by Directors of Its Subsidiaries - Officers of the Company and Directors of its subsidiaries in the execution of operations is clarified. - (2) Develop, maintain and operate systems to enable efficient execution of duties by the Company's Executive Officers and Directors of its subsidiaries through the formulation and execution of management plans based on basic management policies. - (1) The administrative authority of Executive (1) The Board of Directors of the Company entrusts the authority and responsibility for the execution of business to Executive Officers, and ensure the efficient execution of duties by Executive Officers by supervising the execution of duties by Executive Officers. - (2) The administrative authority of Executive Officers of the Company and Directors its subsidiaries is set out in the "Regulations on the Division of Duties" of the Company and its subsidiaries. - (3) The Board of Directors of the Company formulates basic management policies, reflects the basic policies in the annual management plans of the Company and its subsidiaries. - (4) Executive Officers of the Company review the progress of annual management plans and measures for their achievement on a quarterly basis in the Management Planning Committee. - (5) The Management Meeting made up of all Executive Officers is in place as a meeting structure for deliberation necessary for facilitating prompt decision making by the President, Representative Executive Officer.
 The Management Meeting is held once every month.

-6. Systems for Shutting Out Antisocial Elements
+Systems for Shutting Out Antisocial Elements